AlexanderBazarov/AlexanderBazarov/README.md

 Python/Java backend developer
 ---------------------------

-I am a developer with two years of experience.
+I am a developer with three years of experience.
 I started by creating simple Telegram bots and working with APIs, developing KDZHW.
 Then, I tried making games on Unreal Engine, created my own programming language, and eventually launched BronyMatch – a dating bot for the MLP community.
 Now, I continue working on various projects, experimenting with technologies, and finding unconventional solutions.

 * 🌍  I'm based in Novosibirsk
 * ✉️  You can contact me at [avbazarov2006@mail.ru](mailto:avbazarov2006@mail.ru)